Spider101/Getting-And-Cleaning-Data-Project/README.md

 ### Overview

-This project is a demonstration of a data cleaning pipeline.
-It works on the datasets found in the [UCI HAR Dataset](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) and performs the following steps:
+This project is a demonstration of a data cleaning pipeline as taught in the Getting and Cleaning Data course on Coursera.

+The R script works on the datasets found in the [UCI HAR Dataset](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) and performs the following steps:

 1. Merge the training and the test sets to create one data set.
 2. Extract only the measurements on the mean and standard deviation for each measurement.